opencomputeproject/SAI/doc/NAT/SAI-NAT-API.md

 ```
 ### 5.3 Subnet NAT
 Subnet-based NAT replaces only the subnet prefix in the IP address, leaving the rest of the IP address unchanged.
 Subnet-based NAT is a simple implementation of basic NAT.
 For example, a private network is interconnected with a public network through a switch enabling subnet-based basic NAT.
 The public address for the private network (128.17.18.0/24 ) is 200.0.0.0/24.
 In the inbound direction, for a packet with DIP = 200.0.0.1, the subnet-based Basic NAT router will replace the subnet prefix 200.0.0/24 with new subnet prefix 128.17.18/24, and keep the host address .1/8.
 The translated SIP is 128.17.18.1.
 In the outbound direction, the SIP is translated in same fashion.
+Reverse entry should be created in similar manner.

 > From Zone ID: 100
 To Zone ID: 200
 VRF: None